wp-plugins/woocommerce-eu-vat-compliance/readme.txt

 Geographical IP lookups are performed via the MaxMind GeoIP database, via the GeoIP-plugin, which you will be prompted to install; or, alternatively, if you use CloudFlare, then you can <a href="https://support.cloudflare.com/hc/en-us/articles/200168236-What-does-CloudFlare-IP-Geolocation-do-">activate the CloudFlare feature for sending geographical information</a>.

 Please make sure that you review this plugin's installation instructions and have not missed any important information there.

+Whether you think the EU's treaties with other jurisdictions will lead to success in enforcing the collection of taxes in other jurisdictions is a question for lawyers and potential tax-payers, not for software developers!

 = Other information =